 It’s worth mentioning that online wallets are usually used by crypto exchanges.

-Mobile wallets are the equivalent of desktop wallets, and they are designed to run on your smartphone.
+Mobile wallets are the equivalent of desktop wallets, but they are designed to run on your smartphone.

 SIDENOTE.
 Certain mobile wallets also store their keys in a cloud, as a safety precaution.
 Make sure to thoroughly research how a wallet works before deciding which to use.

 If you’re serious about storing your cryptocurrencies for the long-run, then as far as security goes, a hardware wallet is your best option.

 Unlike software wallets, hardware wallets store your keys on a hardware device.
 Most of them are designed to be safe even when connecting them to infected computers.

 The only major drawback of hardware wallets is their price.
 But we all know that good things don’t come cheap.

 As the name suggests, paper wallets allow you to store your private and public keys on print, usually via QR codes.